What's The Inspiration?

 “I know.”
 He smiled sheepishly.
 “But then I wouldn’t have been able to see your face.”

-I softened my smile from one of a professional to a more personal and intimate one.
+I softened my smile from a professional one to a more personal and intimate one.
 “I appreciate it.”

-There was a beat between us before I heard the ding of the elevator.
-Steven broke eye contact, cleared his throat, and then handed me the file.
+There was a moment between us where neither of us looked away.
+The elevator dinged, indicating a new arrival on this floor.
+Steven broke eye contact first, cleared his throat, and then handed me the file.

 “Okay.”
 I took the file from him.
 “What inconsistencies did you find?”

-“The reports you send me don’t correspond with what is actually in Mr. Caldwell’s accounts.”
+“The reports you have been sending don’t correspond with what is actually in Mr. Caldwell’s accounts.”

 I frowned, opening the file.
 “I don’t understand.”